linz/qgis-redistricting-plugin/documentation/ui_design/ui_design.md

 ![Electorate Statistics Tool](images/electorate_statistics_tool.png)

-When activated, the tool allows the user to click within a district or meshblock within the map.
+When activated, the tool allows the user to click within a electorate or meshblock within the map.
 After a click occurs, the statistics for the clicked electorate districts are shown within the Redistricting Dock.
 More details about the dock functions and display are included in the [Redistricting Dock](#redistricting-dock-1) section.

 ## Map Themes Switcher (B5, F5)